 Members who receive two additional years of service credit from the incentive are not permitted to work for the employer they received the incentive from for five years from their retirement date, including any post-retirement employment - full-time, part-time, or substitute teaching.
 Members who violate this restriction will forfeit the two additional years of service credit they received.

-Members who retire with the two additional years of service credit and who later terminate their retirement in order to reinstate to active membership will also forfeit the additional service credit.
-Members who receive two additional years of service credit from the incentive are subject to any, and all of the restrictions in force from CALSTRS, and are responsible for understanding and upholding these requirements.
+Members who retire with the two additional years of service credit and who later terminate their retirement in order to reinstate to active membership will also forfeit the from

 ARTICLE 16: PART-TIME WORK AND JOB SHARING